ConPaaS-team/conpaas/docs/installation.rst

 ConPaaS on Amazon EC2
 =====================
-The Web Hosting Service is capable of running over the Elastic Compute Cloud (EC2) of Amazon Web Services (AWS).
-This section describes the process of configuring an AWS account to run the Web Hosting Service.
+ConPaaS is capable of running over the Elastic Compute Cloud (EC2) of Amazon Web Services (AWS).
+This section describes the process of configuring an AWS account to run ConPaaS.
-You can skip this section if you plan to install ConPaaS over OpenNebula.
+You can skip this section if you plan to install ConPaaS over OpenStack or OpenNebula.

 If you are new to EC2, you will need to create an account on the `Amazon Elastic Compute Cloud <http://aws.amazon.com/ec2/>`_.
 A very good introduction